TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   execution of which can often result in faster execution than using an R expression like the one above.

-Let's take 1000 random numbers from a normal (a.k.a.
-Gaussian) distribution, calculate their mean and plot the results.
+Let's take 1000 random numbers from a normal distribution, calculate their mean and plot the results.
 In this case (plotting a single variable `z`), the horizontal/bottom axis indicates the order in which the numbers occur in `z`.
 The vertical/left axis indicates